Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Introduction

 \section{Introduction}

 The \emph{$1$-join composition} and its complementary operation, the \emph{split decomposition}, range among the classical operations in graph theory.
-It was introduced by Cunningham and Edmonds~\cite{Cun82,CE80} in the early 80's and has, since them, been used in various contexts, such as perfect graph theory~\cite{Hsu87}, circle graphs~\cite{Bou87}, clique-with~\cite{Cou06} or rank-width~\cite{Oum05b}.
-However little is known on the algorithmic aspects of the split decomposition.
-The first polynomial time algorithm proposed in~\cite{Cun82} had $O(n^3)$ time complexity.
+It was introduced by Cunningham and Edmonds~\cite{Cun82,CE80} in the early 80's and has, since then, been used in various contexts such as perfect graph theory~\cite{Hsu87}, circle graphs~\cite{Bou87}, clique-with~\cite{Cou06} or rank-width~\cite{Oum05b}.
+The first polynomial time algorithm to compute the split decomposition of a graph, proposed in~\cite{Cun82}, runs $O(n^3)$ time complexity.
 It was later improved by Ma and Spinrad~\cite{SM94} who described an $O(n^2)$ time algorithm.
-So far the faster algorithm is due to Dahlhaus~\cite{Dah00} and runs is linear time.
-Though Dahlhaus' algorithm is optimal, it is known as extremely complicated and is not well understood (see e.g.~\cite{CHL08}).
-This lack of algorithmic results may be explained by the fact that no nice or simple representation of the split decomposition has been proposed so far.
-Existent work still more or less relies on the elusive recursive construction proposed in the seminal papers~\cite{Cun82,CE80}.
+So far Dahlhaus' linear time algorithm~\cite{Dah00} is the fastest.
+Also, we mention the recent work \cite{CHL08} which nicely reformulates underlying routines from \cite{Dah00}.